Guide for Beneficiaries

 - The secret code from your emergency card

 Enter both codes carefully.
-They are case-sensitive.
+They are case-sensitive — uppercase and lowercase letters matter.

 Step 4: View Your Items

-- Passwords and login credentials
+- Passwords & logins — website and app credentials

-- Important documents
+- Important documents — wills, deeds, insurance policies

-- Medical records
+- Medical records — conditions, medications, providers

-- Legal documents
+- Legal documents — power of attorney, trusts

 - The vault is read-only.
 You cannot modify, add, or delete any items.
+This protects the integrity of the information.

-If Something Doesn’t Work
+If Something Isn’t Working

 About DeadSwitch